jmlastimoso/marphycolab-website/content/authors/gs-kim/_index.md

 - Grad Students
 ---

-Kim intends to unravel the diversity of calcifying and coenocytic green seaweeds under the genus *Halimeda*.
-In order to accomplish his objective, he will use an integrative approach to species delineation combining information derived from molecular sequences and geometric morphometric analyses.
+Kim intends to unravel the diversity of calcifying and coenocytic green seaweeds under the genus *Halimeda* within the Bolinao-Anda Reef Complex in Pangasinan.
+In order to accomplish his objective, he will use an integrative approach to species delineation combining information derived from molecular sequences and morpho-anatomical analyses.